Hero Background Image

 Source: Herron Todd White

-Burgeoning Queensland markets like the Sunshine Coast, Gladstone and Whitsunday also find themselves classified as nearing their peaks.
+Burgeoning Queensland markets like the Sunshine Coast, Gladstone and Whitsunday remain in the approaching-peak group, and Shepparton has now joined them.

 Markets declining or at the bottom

-It's telling that the right-hand portion of HTW's clock is far more scarce, with just a handful of markets being tipped to fall or hover around the bottom of the market.
+The right-hand side of the clock remains far sparser, with only a handful of markets tipped to fall or hover near the bottom.

-As for markets considered to be firmly at the bottom, Ballina/Byron Bay and the Southern Highlands — two regions that perhaps were overvalued during the 2021 boom — are joined by the Ipswich house market.
+As for markets considered to be firmly at the bottom, Ballina/Byron Bay and the Southern Highlands are joined by the Ipswich house market.

 Track the value of your property